Transparent Utah Help

 Guide to Available Information

-Helpful Overview of Transparent Utah
+Helpful Overview – Entity Fiscal Year on Transparent Utah

-Highest Paid Employees
+Highest Paid Employees and Employee Pay

-This section provides a table of the top paid employees in the state or selected entity.
-By default the system displays a table of the State’s top paid employees (2014-2019) sorted by highest wages.
+The Highest Paid Employees section provides a table of the top paid employees in the state or selected entity.
+By default the system displays a table of the State’s top paid employees sorted by highest wages.
+It is important to know that payroll data should be uploaded by 3 months after the end of the entity’s fiscal year.
+For individual or more general employee pay searches select the Employee Pay Search.
+For details about this section, visit the Employee Pay Search page.

-Highest Paid Vendors
+Highest Paid Vendors and Vendor Pay

 Entity Overview